Being a mother comes with its challenges. Everyone knows I love being a mom, and love my kids…..but some days are….well….more than challenging.

 - 2 pie crusts (go here for my homemade crust)

-- 1/4 tsp pink salt or sea salt
+- ¼ teaspoon pink salt or sea salt

 - lemon zest from a half lemon + a couple squeezes of lemon juice

-- 1 tbsp cream to brush crust with
+- 1 tablespoon cream to brush crust with

 - Make pie crusts (if you are using my crust recipe, you will need to double it)

 - Divide pie dough in half.
-Refrigerate the rest of the dough while preparing filling.
+Refrigerate the rest of the dough while preparing the filling.

-- Roll out first pie crust and place in pie pan like pictured above.
+- Roll out the first pie crust and place it in the pie pan as pictured above.

-- Sprinkle 1 Tbsp of the flour on the bottom (this will help absorb the wetness from the berries)
+- Sprinkle 1 tablespoon of the flour on the bottom (this will help absorb the wetness from the berries)